Koszul duality between $E_n$-algebras and coalgebras in a filtered category: Koszul duality for complete algebras

 From this description, $C^!$ represents the presheaf on the category of augmented associative algebras which maps an object $A$ to the space of $A$-module structures on the $C$-module $\unity$, lifting the $A$-module structure on the underlying object $\unity$ given by the augmentation map of $A$.
 In particular, $\Map_{\Alg_*}(A,C^!)=\Map_{\Coalg_*}(A^!,C)$, where $A^!=\unity\tensor_A\unity$ is the augmeted associative coalgebra Koszul dual to $A$.
 The subscripts $*$ here indicates that the categories are those of \emph{augmented} algebras and coalgebras.
 (For example, the map $A^!\xrightarrow{\eta}\unity\xrightarrow{\varepsilon}C$ corresponds to the map $A\xrightarrow{\varepsilon}\unity\xrightarrow{\eta}C^!$.)

-\begin{lemma} Let $\cat{A}$ be a monoidal filtered stable category with uniformly bounded loops and sequential limits.
-If $C$ is a copositive augmented associative coalgebra in $\cat{A}$, then its Koszul dual algebra is positive. \end{lemma} \begin{proof} Let $J$ denote the augmentation ideal of $C$.
-Let us write the cotensor product in a way convenient for us.
-Namely, we write $\unity\cotensor_C\unity=\tot B^\dot(\unity,J,\unity)$, where $B^\dot$ denotes the cosimplicial bar construction without degeneracies, for the actions of the non-unital coalgebra $J$.
+Let $\cat{A}$ be a monoidal filtered stable category with uniformly bounded loops and sequential limits.
+Then the following lemma implies for a copositive augmented associative coalgebra $C$ in $\cat{A}$, that its Koszul dual algebra is positive.
+We formulate the lemma more general than needed here, so it can be iterated for a later use.